 - We’ll charge the same card you use to pay for your site subscription.

 - Getty Images may be subject to state and local sales taxes.
 If your purchase is subject to tax, you’ll see it added at checkout.
-To learn more, visit our guides on taxes in the United States, the European Union, or Australia.
+To learn more, visit our guides on taxes in the United States, United Kingdom, European Union, or Australia.

 - You can review invoices for your Getty Images purchases in the Billing & Account panel.

 Please license any Getty Images that you use publicly, including images that you share to social networks or set as a page thumbnail.
 The watermarked preview images are there for you to get a feel for how an image would look on your site.
 Until you license the image, the preview will be low-resolution.

 - You'll license images directly through your Squarespace account.

 - When the license is purchased, you’ll have a high-resolution version to keep and use anywhere on your Squarespace site and related Squarespace services, like Email Campaigns.